HuasoFoundries/systemjs-less-plugin/README.md

 jspm install less=npm:systemjs-less-plugin
 ```

-**Starting from version 1.5, instead of using `github:distros/less.js` to translate less in the browser
+**Starting from version 1.5**, instead of using:
+1. `github:distros/less.js` to translate less in the browser
-and `less` installed as a node module to compile in the server, *this plugin's one and only dependency* is
+2. `less` (installed as a node module) to compile in the server

-`github:less/less.js` for both tasks.
+From now on, **this plugin's one and only dependency** is `github:less/less.js` for both tasks.

 What we're actually doing is use `System._nodeRequire` to treat less as if it was installed as a node module.